IMA-WorldHealth/bhima/docs/en/stock-management/movement.adjustment.md

 <img src="./images/stock-adjustment-form.png" alt="Stock Adjustment Form" width="800">

-- Do not forget that for any operation that affects a depot you must first make sure that you are in the depot concerned; if not, change the depot using the **[Menu]** on the top right and choose the "Change Depot" item.
+- Do not forget that for any operation that affects a depot you must first make sure that you are operating on the depot concerned; if not, change the depot using the **[Menu]** on the top right and choose the "Change Depot" item.
 A dialog allowing you to choose the appropriate depot will appear.
 Choose the desired depot and click on the **[Submit]** button.
 You will see the main